-Lexicon-based sentiment extraction is a widely applied technique in text analytics.
+Lexicon-based tone extraction is a widely applied technique in text analytics.
 It is based on a "bag-of-words" model for a document and works by projecting into a predefined dictionary, i.e., by counting positive, negative, or neutral words.
 Weighting and averaging yields a fraction of positive (negative) words per day per document, where the term "document" can refer to a whole article or any substructure, such as a sentence.
 Our dictionary of choice is the Loughran and McDonald (2011) lexicon as it has been developed on purpose to parse financial news and is also a fundamental tool in, e.g., Thompson Reuters financial services.

-While this word-based approach is widely used, it has been argued that sentiment measured on the sentence level describes the investors' mood more precisely, because it is expected to have a better semantic orientation than the pure "bag-of-words" approach (Wiebe and Riloff, 2005; Wilson et al., 2005).
+While this word-based approach is widely used, it has been argued that tone measured on the sentence level describes the investors' mood more precisely, because it is expected to have a better semantic orientation than the pure "bag-of-words" approach (Wiebe and Riloff, 2005; Wilson et al., 2005).
 We therefore aggregate the sentence-based polarity over all sentences of an article to a fraction of total negative and positive polarity of each company and day; see Eqs.
-(9) and (10) in the appendix.
+(8) and (9) in the Appendix A.2.1.

-The fraction of polarity words is used, e.g., by Chen et al. (2014) and Zhang et al. (2016) as a measure of sentiment, whereas Antweiler and Frank (2004) go one step further to combine both negative and positive sentiment into a single measure of bullishness.
+The fraction of polarity words is used, e.g., by Chen et al. (2014) and Zhang et al. (2016) as a measure of tone, whereas Antweiler and Frank (2004) go one step further to combine both negative and positive tone into a single measure of bullishness.
 Following these ideas, we specify as our measure of bullishness for company i on day t.
 One can easily observe that $B{i,t} < 0$ holds if the polarity of the text is relatively negative, while $B{i,t} = 0$ indicates neutrality and $B{i,t} > 0$ suggests a positive polarity.
 Eq.
 (1) defines the bullishness for a given document.
-If a firm i is referred to in more than one document on date t we compute multiple $B{i,t}$ and average them.

-$$B{i,t} = \frac{\log(1 + FP{i,t}) - \log(1 + FN{i,t})}{\log(2)} \tag{1}$$
+$$B{i,t} = \frac{\log(1 + FP{i,t}) - \log(1 + FN{i,t})}{\log(2)}$$ (1)